General enquiries about the CDP itself can be addressed to the CDP Co-ordinator who is based at the V&A

 You need to have, or will have, a Masters degree by the time the studentship starts.

 You also need to meet the AHRC’s UK residency requirements.
-(Full details are in the ‘Training Grant Funding Guide’ available on the AHRC’s website at: [link] www.ahrc.ac.uk, and which should be read alongside the ‘Terms and Conditions of RCUK Training Grants’ and the ‘RCUK Training Grant Guide’, both available at the RCUK website (see http://www.rcuk.ac.uk/funding/grantstcs/).
+(Full details are in the ‘Training Grant Funding Guide’ available on the AHRC’s website at: www.ahrc.ac.uk, and which should be read alongside the ‘Terms and Conditions of RCUK Training Grants’ and the ‘RCUK Training Grant Guide’, both available at the RCUK website (see http://www.rcuk.ac.uk/funding/grantstcs/) and The Education (Fees and Awards) (England) Regulations 2007.

-EU citizens who are do not meet these residency requirements can apply, but are only eligible for an award that just pays tuition fees and not money to cover living expenses.
+EU citizens who do not meet these residency requirements can apply, but are only eligible for an award that pays tuition fees only and not money to cover living expenses.
+For queries about eligibility for funding under the AHRC CDP programme, prospective students should consult the RCUK’s Terms and Conditions of Research Council Training Grants in the first instance, or contact the admissions office of the HEI to which they will be applying to undertake the PhD.

 In addition to training offered by both the studentship HEI and cultural organisation, the CDP consortium also offers a tailored programme of Cohort Development events.
 These events, workshops and training days take place throughout the academic year.

 Recent seminar topics included: ‘Making Money’, ‘Career Development’, ‘Public Engagement’, ‘Approaches to Object-Based Scholarship’ and ‘Researching the Historic Environment’

 Funding is available from the CDP consortium to support CDP student travel and accommodation for Cohort Development events.
 Please note that CDP students must be from one of partner organisations listed here.

 For further information on upcoming training events, see the Current Training Opportunities page